gholler-sopra/hydrator-plugins/core-plugins/docs/RowDenormalizer-batchaggregator.md

     | joltie    | Address     | NE Lakeside|
     +======================================+

-The output records will contain all the output fields specified by user:
+The output records will contain all the output fields specified by the user:

     +=========================================================+
     | id        | Firstname   | Lastname   |  Office Address  |